GEG-ETHZ/PSGeothermieAargau/docs/source/WP1-data_analysis/WP01_borehole_database.rst

 This *original* data, i.e. in its excel form, is available as supplementary material to the NAGRA Working report `NAB 12-61 <https://www.nagra.ch/de/cat/publikationen/arbeitsberichte-nabs/nabs-2012/downloadcenter.htm>`_.
 This report comprises temperature measurements for boreholes all over Switzerland.
 Additionally, a stratigraphical description is available for some boreholes.
-Figure \ref{fig:borehole_map} shows boreholes in Switzerland, which are deeper than 500 m.

 Many of the temperature data from these deep boreholes is compiled in Schärli and Kohl [2], in addition to temperature data from *shallow* boreholes, i.e. shallower than 500 m.
 In this work, we use a subset of this data which is (**a**) inside our area of interest, and (**b**) publicly available data.
-For instance, figure \ref{fig:database_map} shows a subset of deep boreholes (triangles) in the study area, colored by the data restriction.
+For instance, the map further down shows a subset of deep boreholes (triangles) in the study area, colored by the data restriction.
 While blue represents open data, boreholes colored in red contain confidential data.
 Within the database, this information is stored, so confidential data can easily be erased from the database, in case it is made public.